 The student’s Academic Adviser provides feedback for each course submission, as well as sends the learner an individual continuing education certificate for each course submitted.
 In the event that the learner requires addition time to complete their studies, they may make arrangements for an extension through the Student Services department.
 A student may also arrange for a leave of absence.

-Benefits of Completing a Whole Health Education® Program
+Benefits of Completing the NIWH Whole Health Education® Program

-Only learners who complete all components of the program are awarded the credential of Whole Health Educator ™.
-Graduates are:
+Only learners who complete all components of the program are awarded the credential of Whole Health Educator ™ and well as certificates in Whole Health Coaching and Patient Health Advocacy.
+Graduates are eligible to apply for the following credentials after graduation:

 Qualify to provide patient health education services, which are health insurance reimbursable.